Kiran7007/Interview-Preparation/docs/kotlin.md

 > Create both `async` operations first and then await their results to
 > allow them to run concurrently.

+Interview Answer:
+> This is parallel/concurrent: Both operations are started before the first await.

 ---

 ## Does `async` always mean parallel execution?